MattDemers/tutorials/making-gifs.md

 ![lossy example](https://github.com/MattDemers/tutorials/blob/master/images/GIF%20Tutorial/lossy.jpg?raw=true)

-The same goes for Web Snap, which will adjust colors to be close to Web Safe colors (which take up less file space in the GIF) at the expense of accuracy through dithering.
+The same goes for Web Snap, which will adjust colors to be close to [Web Safe colors](https://en.wikipedia.org/wiki/Web_colors#Web-safe_colors) (which take up less file space in the GIF) at the expense of accuracy through dithering.

 ![Web Snap example](https://github.com/MattDemers/tutorials/blob/master/images/GIF%20Tutorial/websnap.jpg?raw=true)

+You can note the color table on the right side of the settings dialog: there are fewer colors there, and all of them are Web Safe.

 ###Saving custom settings